Mickey Cochrane: Detroit Tigers

-In 1934, Mack started to disassemble his dynasty for financial reasons and put Cochrane on the trade block.
+In 1934, Mack started to disassemble his dynasty for financial reasons and put Cochrane on the trade bloc.
 He found a willing recipient in the Detroit Tigers.
 Their owner, Frank Navin, was also suffering from financial troubles.
 They had not finished higher than third since 1923, and had developed a reputation for being content with mediocrity.
 Attendance at Navin Field had sagged for some time.
 Navin had originally hoped to acquire Babe Ruth and name him player-manager, but after those talks fizzled, he turned to the A's.
 A deal to send Cochrane to Detroit was quickly arranged, and Navin immediately named him player-manager.

-It was with Detroit where Cochrane cemented his reputation as a team leader and his competitive nature drove the Tigers, who had been picked to finish in fourth or fifth place, to the 1934 American League championship, their first pennant in 25 years.
-They won 101 games, which was the most ever by the team for 34 years, and Cochrane was the first ever rookie manager to achieve 100 wins.
+With Detroit, Cochrane cemented his reputation as a team leader, and his competitive nature drove the Tigers, who had been picked to finish in fourth or fifth place, to the 1934 American League championship, their first pennant in 25 years.
+They won 101 games, which was the most by the team for 34 years, and Cochrane was the first ever rookie manager to achieve 100 wins.
 Cochrane routinely platooned Gee Walker, a right-handed batter, to spell left fielder Goose Goslin and center fielder Jo-Jo White, who were both left-handed batters.
-Cochrane's leadership and strategic skills won him the 1934 Most Valuable Player Award, remarkable considering that Lou Gehrig had won the Triple Crown.
-He followed this by leading the Tigers to another American League pennant in 1935 and earning a victory over the Chicago Cubs in the 1935 World Series.
+Cochrane's leadership and strategic skills won him the 1934 Most Valuable Player Award, shocking considering that Lou Gehrig had won the Triple Crown, compiled a 10.0 WAR (Wins Above Replacement) rating which was more than double that of Cochrane's and utterly dominated the league in every major offensive category.
+He followed this by leading the Tigers to another American League pennant in 1935 and earning a victory over the Chicago Cubs in the 1935 World Series; it was Detroit's first undisputed world championship.
 In late 1935, the Detroit Free Press speculated Cochrane might eventually succeed Navin as team president.
-Due in part to his high-strung nature, as well as considerable pressure to join the Black Legion (political movement), then-prominent in the Detroit area, he suffered a nervous breakdown during the 1936 season.
+Due in part to his high-strung nature, as well as considerable pressure to join the Black Legion, then-prominent in the Detroit area, he suffered a nervous breakdown during the 1936 season.